resteasy/resteasy.github.io/_posts/2020-05-30-monitor-your-application-with-EclipseProile-metrics.md

 ![MicroProfile](/img/blog/20200530/microprofile.jpeg)

 When Restful service is created and running in production environment, it's always required to expose some metrics data for devops team to collect to know if this application is running in good and healthy mode.
-Microprofile Metrics provides standard way to expose metrics with java Annotation and developer API to build their own metrics.
-Expose metrics data is very easy with Microprofile Metrics.
+MicroProfile Metrics provides standard way to expose metrics with java Annotation and developer API to build their own metrics.
+Expose metrics data is very easy with MicroProfile Metrics.
 Adding an annotation to a resource method will be the all thing thing to do like:

 ```
   @Counted(description = "counter of the Hello call", absolute = true)